odinuv/web/articles/database-tech/index.md

 )
 {% endhighlight %}

-In PHP application code, you can obtain the last value inserted to `id_relation_type` by
+In the PHP application code, you can obtain the last value inserted to `id_relation_type` by
 calling:

 {% highlight php %}